 Believe it or not, there is a major human component that makes up BOPIS.
 While eCommerce touts delivery straight to your door, it cannot make up for the lack of customer service that often comes with it.
 People demand efficiency, but they also want to know that their purchases are protected against inaccuracies.
 Having a representative in-store ready to answer questions, swap products, and return items gives the consumer peace of mind.

 Because of these factors, BOPIS has a competitive advantage when it comes to overall convenience.
 Delivery models may have refined the purchase to consumption stages of the buying cycle, but if we’re looking at the big picture where buyers want to be able to inspect a product on-site and make a decision to keep/reject their purchase, then BOPIS is the clear winner.

 BOPIS is just the start of a much larger retail revolution.
 For the last five years, we’ve seen brick and mortar struggle to survive as it tried to swim against the flow of consumer trends.
 In reality, embracing new technologies will be the industry’s saving grace.

 BOPIS has provided a creative avenue for working alongside online offerings instead of trying to compete directly against them.
-Now, it’s the responsibility of businesses to keep the momentum moving forward through continuing to innovate.
-Companies like Kohls and Amazon are already leading the way by partnering to provide in-store returns for online delivery products.
+Now, it’s the responsibility of businesses to keep the momentum moving forward by continuing to innovate.
+Companies like Kohls’s and Amazon are already leading the way by partnering to provide in-store returns for online delivery products.
 As the adoption of BOPIS continues to grow, we’ll be seeing more organizations providing new value propositions to their customers.
 The real question is… Will you?

 Stay on top of all the latest trends in IT tech, by signing up for our Newsletter.